JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 - How does term frequency in the pretraining, term frequency in demonstration labels, and task to label distribution disjunction affect ICL?

 - Can ICL be used to for NLU beyond semantic structure?
 Can it be used for things which specifically depend on semantic structure?
+Can it be used for things which specifically depend on syntactic structure?

 - Can ICL infer and apply strict rules?